bazz1tv/github-tutorial/README.md

+This tutorial is geared towards someone wanting to contribute pull requests to official project repositories, and stay synchronized with the official project through time.

+I assume you already have git installed.

 # Managing Your Fork

+## The Workflow

+The general idea is that you will fork your own repo from the main project repo.
+You will maintain your master branch as a "synchronization branch" that will always reflect the state of your target project's master branch.
+When you want to make a change, you create a new branch **from** the master branch; do all your commits (occasionally pushing to github to have a remote backup of your commits is nice); create a pull request through Github.

+## Fork and Clone
-Follow these instructions after you've forked this repository by pressing the "fork" button near the top-right of this browser page, and cloned your forked repo to your local PC (eg by using `git clone` with the cloning URL specified on your forked project page).
-Run the commands below from *somewhere* inside your local repo directory.
+First, fork this repository by pressing the "fork" button near the top-right of this browser page.

+Now, clone your forked repo to your local PC (eg in the terminal by using `git clone` with the cloning URL specified on your forked project page.
+The cloning URL is in a text box near the"Download Zip" button).
+An example of a proper clone command: `git clone git@github.com:bazzinotti/github-tutorial.git`

-Note: When you clone a git repo, it is automatically associated with where you downloaded it from.
-This is through an actual git device called a "remote".
-Remotes are primarily used as simple labels for a complex GIT repo URL.
+When you clone a git repo, it automatically associates with where you downloaded it from (origin).
+This is through a git device called a "remote."
+Remotes are primarily used as simple labels for GIT repo URLs.
 The automatic remote you get when you clone a repo is called "origin".
 In this case, it will refer to your Github fork remote repo.

+So now that you've forked the main repo, and cloned it to your local machine, there are 3 repos total.
+The "Upstream" repo (main project, remote, on Github), your fork (remote, on Github), and your clone (local, on your filesystem).

+To follow the rest of the tutorial, you must run the commands below from *somewhere* inside your local repo directory.

 ## Syncing Upstream

-You will need to routinely make sure your local repo (and remote fork) are consistent with the progress being made on the main project.
+You will need to routinely synchronize the master branch of your fork with the main project repo ("upstream repo, master repo").
 Here is how you can do that.

 ### Add Upstream Remote

 You only need to do this once.

-Let's add a remote to your local repo.
-It refers to the project's original remote repository (not your remote fork).
-We'll label it "upstream"
+Let's add a remote to the upstream repo.

 `git remote add upstream git://github.com/bazzinotti/github-tutorial.git`

-_Note_: We could nitpick how I obtained the repo URL, or the protocol used (git://) -- but I am too tired at this point.
+_Note_: Get repo URL from the upstream project page (not your fork).

 ### Have Your Local Master Branch Track upstream/master

-Since you are discouraged from making any changes to your fork's master branch - we will make your local master branch be directly tracked from the original repo's master branch (instead of your fork's)
+Since we will not be making changes directly to your fork's master branch (remember we want it only to be a copy of upsteam's master branch) - we will make your local master branch track upstream's master branch (instead of your fork's master branch)

 `git branch master -u upstream/master`

+Note: normally your local master branch would track origin/master

 ### Syncing Your Fork